-The Shriver Living Learning Community was UMBC’s first Living Learning Community, now one of ten LLCs on campus.
-Members of the Shriver Living Learning Community (SLLC) are deeply connected with the Center’s vision to lead meaningful social change through transformational higher education.
-SLLC members represent diverse majors and interests, yet are connected through service, leadership, and advocacy.
+The Shriver Living Learning Community is UMBC’s first Living Learning Community (LLC), now one of nine LLCs on campus.
+Members of the Shriver LLC are deeply connected with the Center’s vision to lead meaningful social change through transformational higher education.
+Shriver LLC members represent diverse majors and interests, yet are connected through service, leadership, and advocacy.
 Peer Mentors (SLLC returners) support a positive transition for new members through relationship-building activities and resource exploration.

 Strengthen relationship-building across members of a service-minded living-learning community;

 Increase awareness of a variety of community assets and needs;

 Explore necessary skills to advocate for oneself and others;

 Promote leadership development of LLC members; and

 Research strategies to address social issues on campus at UMBC and the greater community.